ggrecow/SQAT/validation/Roughness_Daniel1997/1_AM_modulation_freq/README.md

 In order to run this code and reproduce the figures available in the `figs` folder, the user needs to download the dataset of sound files from zenodo <a href="https://doi.org/10.5281/zenodo.7933206" target="_blank">here</a>.
 The obtained folder called `validation_SQAT_v1_0` has to be included in the `sound_files` folder of the toolbox.

 # Results
-The figures below compares the results obtained using the `Roughness_Daniel1997` implementation in SQAT with reference data obtained from listening tests [1].
+The figures below compare the results obtained using the `Roughness_Daniel1997` implementation in SQAT with reference data obtained from listening tests [1].
 The error bars express the roughness JND [2].

 | ![](figs/validation_roughness_fmod_125hz_500hz.png)       | ![](figs/validation_roughness_fmod_1khz_8khz.png)       |
 | -------------- | -------------- |